Chainscript/chainscript-js/README.md

 As you can see, if `--` is present, `chainscript` will be executed with `cshashrec`'s output with the arguments after `--`.

+You can have `.csignore` files to specify files that shouldn't be hashed.
+It works juste like `.gitignore`.
+If there are no `.csignore` files, it will use `.gitignore` files if present.

 Output:

 ```json